wp-plugins/synved-shortcodes/readme.txt

 The shortcode editor presents a very intuitive and easy to use interface, with many built-in presets that make inserting many commonly needed default shortcodes in your posts/pages a breeze!
 If you want you can also get [over 30+ extra useful amazing presets](http://synved.com/product/wordpress-shortcodes-extra-presets/) for covering almost all needs.

+The plugin offers all common jQuery UI functionality as well like jQuery UI Accordions, JQuery UI Tabs, jQuery UI buttons and so on.
+The UI tabs provide many different features including full SEO compatible selection of active tab without need for JavaScript.

 = Features =
 * 20+ shortcodes and different elements!
 * Create tabs, sections/accordions, layout, lists, links, buttons and more!